BlueQuartzSoftware/DREAM3D/Source/Plugins/StatsGenerator/Documentation/StatsGeneratorFilters/StatsGeneratorFilter.md

 ![Size Distribution GUI](Images/image001.png)
 @image latex Images/image001.png "Size Distribution GUI" width=6in

 The plot displayed on this tab is the _actual size distribution_ of the **Features** that will be placed for this phase.
 The X-axis is the _equivalent sphere diameter_ (ESD) of the **Feature**.
 ESD indicates the diameter of a sphere that has the equivalent volume of the **Feature**.
 The units of ESD in this plot are in arbitrary units of length (i.e., meters, millimeters, microns, nanometers, etc).
 The Y-axis of the plot is the probability of sampling that ESD from the distribution.
 The parameters listed below are what define the size distribution and how it is binned for correlation with other statistical descriptors to be described later.
-When entering the parameters that define the size distribution, it is generally a good work flow to iteratively adjust the parameters while watching the plot until the plot appears "satisfactory" with respect to the location of the peak and the length of the "tails", rather that be overly concerned witht the parameter values themselves.
+When entering the parameters that define the size distribution, it is generally a good work flow to iteratively adjust the parameters while watching the plot until the plot appears "satisfactory" with respect to the location of the peak and the length of the "tails", rather that be overly concerned with the parameter values themselves.

 These parameters define the size distribution itself: